pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 If you have a macOS Terminal, then you're already running our Code like we do.
 But you'll have to upgrade to a 2021 Python 3.10 or newer, else ask us to backport our Code farther into the past.
-Apple's Licenses run sharper than Microsoft's, but I've got one for me
+Apple's Licenses run sharper than Microsoft's, but I've got a MacBook for me

 #### Linux